-College is a time when undergraduate students, as young adults, learn to manage their own health and wellness needs.
-Graduate and medical students are in a different way balancing personal health and academic, clinical and teaching demands.
-Multiple departments at Brown help you, as a student, maintain a healthy lifestyle, access medical care, and cope with changing academic pressures, difficult personal circumstances, or turning points in your life.
+For undergraduate students, college is a time when, as young adults, you learn to manage your own health and wellness needs.
+Graduate and medical students are in a different way balancing personal health and academic, clinical, teaching and/or family demands.
+Multiple departments at Brown help you as a student -- undergraduate, graduate, or medical --to maintain a healthy lifestyle, access medical care, and cope with changing academic pressures, difficult personal circumstances, or turning points in your life.

 Fitness & Recreation

 Recreation classes and intramural sports are sponsored through the Physical Education & Recreational Sports department of Brown Athletics.
 Take a cardio or swim class, or form an intramural team with your departmental group or residence hall mates.
 In addition to the Nelson Fitness and Coleman Aquatics Center, the three satellite fitness centers in the residence halls are available to actively-enrolled students with their Brown ID card.

 We encourage Brown students who are ill with influenza-like illness to report their illness and missed class time through the FluWeb website at brown.edu/fluweb.
 Registering on FluWeb allows you to tell Dining the name of the FluBuddy who is bringing you food while you're stuck in your room sick, or tell the deans of an academic emergency due to your illness.
 You will receive a follow-up phone call from Student Life or Health Services, so please be sure to provide a phone number where we can reach you.